 B2B Digital Content and Community Management Best Practices

-Social networks have been mainstream for less than five years, but HR.com has been delivering much of the same value to its members for more than a decade.
+Social networks have been mainstream for less than five years, but HR.com has delivered much of the same value to its members for over a decade.

 The site also has many contributions in the form of blogs and expert articles.
 Like any site that’s been around that long, HR.com has had its share of twists and turns.
 Originally founded as an online magazine, its site was recast as a community when social networking became popular.

-Today, the Ontario, Canada-based company employs 32 people, is profitable and has a successful model in which all of the content is contributed by members.
-A diversified revenue stream includes advertising, events and webcasts; speakers pay $3,000 for a chance to get in front of the site's coveted audience.
+Today, the Ontario, Canada-based company employs 32 people, is profitable, and has a successful model in which members contribute all of the content.
+A diversified revenue stream includes advertising, events, and webcasts; speakers pay $3,000 for a chance to get in front of the site’s coveted audience.

 Debbie McGrath calls herself the Chief Instigator of HR.com.
 A serial entrepreneur with a background in computer science, she founded HR.com in 1999 after selling her previous venture, The CEO Group, to the Washington Post Co..